apache/causeway-site/content/reference/recognized-annotations/ViewModel.md

 Title: @ViewModel

-{note
-This is a stub.
+The `@ViewModel` annotation, applied to a class, is the simplest way to indicate that the class is a view model.
+View models are not persisted to the database, instead their state is encoded within their identity (ultimately represented in the URL).
+As such, view models are immutable.

+For example:

+    @ViewModel
+    public class MyViewModel {

+        public MyViewModel() {}

+        ...

     }

-Indicates that the class is a view model whose identity is inferred from the state of its (non-@NotPersisted) properties.
+View models must have a no-arg constructor, but there are few other constraints.

+* if the view model has dependencies on domain services, then either:
+  * instantiate using `DomainObjectContainer#newTransientInstance()` or
+  * instantiate directly and then inject explicitly using `DomainObjectContainer#injectServicesInto(.)`
+* if the view model has no dependencies on domain services, then just instantiate directly

+>
+> Note that there is a `DomainObjectContainer#newViewModelInstance(.)`; this is for view models that implement `ViewModel` interface and can be safely ignored.
+>

+The view model's memento will be derived from the value of the view model object's properties.
+Any [@NotPersistent](http://isis.apache.org/reference/recognized-annotations/NotPersistent.html) properties will be excluded from the memento, as will any [@Programmatic](http://isis.apache.org/reference/recognized-annotations/Programmatic.html) properties.
+Properties that are merely [@Hidden](http://isis.apache.org/reference/recognized-annotations/Hidden.html) are included in the memento.

-Only properties supported by the configured [MementoService](../services/memento-service.html) can be used.
+Only properties supported by the configured [MementoService](../reference/services/memento-service.html) can be used.
 The default implementation supports all the value types and persisted entities.

+(As of 1.8.0-SNAPSHOT) there are some limitations:
+* view models cannot reference other view models
-However, view models are NOT supported.
+* collections (of either view models or entities) are ignored.